Intangible asset: Value of intangible assets

 Software and data and brands are the two fastest growing types of intangible assets, both growing three times faster than R&D between 2011–2021.

 Valuing intangible assets is nevertheless a challenge.
 There is no single methodology to value them.
 Depending on the type of asset at hand, context and data availability, often a combination of different approaches is used.
 In most cases, the value of intangibles can be estimated considering the future economic benefits associated with the asset, like projected cash flows.
 However, for many intangibles in practice this can be difficult.
 The cost to repurchase or recreate an asset or comparison with transactions involving similar assets are also common methods to determine value.

-Intangible asset finance, also known as IP finance, is the branch of finance that uses intangible assets such as intellectual property (legal intangible) and reputation (competitive intangible) to gain access to credit.
+Intangible asset finance, also known as IP finance, is the branch of finance that uses intangible assets such as IP (legal intangible) and reputation (competitive intangible) to gain access to credit.
 Intangible assets can for example be used in equity finance.
 For example, many Swiss companies use equity finance to support their growth, particularly Venture capital.
 The information gathered through interviews indicates that a supportive IP portfolio, particularly when reinforced by robust patents, plays a crucial role as a contributing factor.
 Without these rights, investors are reluctant to engage with startups.
 In China, pledge-backed lending is the earliest type of IP financing developed and the fastest growing one.
 In 2022, the registered amount of patent and trademark pledged lending in China reached CNY 486.9 billion, up 57.1 percent year-on-year.
 Twenty-eight thousand projects from 26,000 chinese businesses received loans, both increasing about 65.5 percent year-on-year.